eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 introduces requirements on format and recommendations on proof mechanisms, see [W3C VC DM v2.0].

+See [chapters 3 and 4 of the Discussion Paper for Topic V](./discussion-topics/v-pid-rulebook.md#3-attestation-formats) for more considerations regarding these formats and their interoperability within the EUDI Wallet ecosystem.

 [Topic 12](./annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)
 states the requirements regarding support for these specifications.